enkidevs/curriculum/go/intro/importing-exporting-functions/go-functions.md

 The `func` keyword states that we are creating a function named `multiply`.

-The `(x int, y int)` are two input values that we have given the names `x` and `y` and set the type to `int`.
+The `(x int, y int)` are two parameters that we have given the names `x` and `y` and set the type to `int`.

 The last `int`, after the parentheses, specifies what the type of the return will be.

 **Notes:**
-- You can use as many arguments as you want in your function.
+- You can use as many parameters as you want in your function.
 - You can name your function any way you want, but it is best practice to name it according to what it does.
-- Function values can be of any data type.
+- Function parameters can be of any data type.

-Since the two arguments are of the same type we can also only write the type at the end like so:
+Since the two parameters are of the same type we can also only write the type at the end of the parameters, like so:
 ```go
 func multiply(x, y int) int {
   return x * y